soumyadipdas37/finescoop.github.io/source/_posts/home_secretary_priti_patel_comes_under_fire_as_deportations_crash_to_their_lowest_level_ever.md

 Ms Patel was said to be furious after legal challenges forced the Home Office to abandon a charter flight to Spain carrying 23 migrants who had reached Britain by boat.
 Their lawyers successfully argued that they were risks to themselves or others in detention, so the plane never took off.
 Ms Patel in Dover on August 10.
 She has admitted the system is ‘broken’ and has privately told Tory MPs she is devising ways to prevent migrants claiming asylum in the UK that will ‘send the Left into meltdown’
-Alp Mehmet, vice-chairman of pressure group Migration Watch UK, said: ‘This is not something that has happened just because of coronavirus.
+Alp Mehmet, vice-chairman of pressure group Migration Watch UK, said ‘This is not something that has happened just because of coronavirus.
 ‘The Home Office has been doing less and less to return people over the years, and even when they have jumped through hoops to return a small number, their efforts have been thwarted in the courts.’
 Ms Patel has admitted the system is ‘broken’ and has privately told Tory MPs she is devising ways to prevent migrants claiming asylum in the UK that will ‘send the Left into meltdown’.
-The Home Office said: ‘We are committed to removing dangerous foreign national offenders and those with no right to be in the UK and who do not comply with our immigration laws.’
+The Home Office said ‘We are committed to removing dangerous foreign national offenders and those with no right to be in the UK and who do not comply with our immigration laws.’